oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 8. Click **Close**.

-9. In Cloud Shell, change to the `.oci` directory.
+9. In Cloud Shell, create a `.oci` directory.

     ```text
+    $ <copy>mkdir ~/.oci</copy>
+    ```

+10. Change to the `.oci` directory.

+    ```text
     $ <copy>cd ~/.oci</copy>
     ```

-10. Use the `WGET` command to copy your private key file from object storage into the `.oci` directory.
+11. Use the `WGET` command to copy your private key file from object storage into the `.oci` directory.
 Replace `pre-authenticated-request-url` with your own url.

     ```text
     $ <copy>wget pre-authenticated-request-url</copy>
     ```

-11. List the contents of the directory and verify that the private key file is listed.
+12. List the contents of the directory and verify that the private key file is listed.

     ```text
     $ <copy>ls</copy>

     your-private-key-file-name
     ```

 ## Task 8: Create an API configuration file on your compute instance